timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-13.md

 #### Treasure

-The skeleton still wears a <fetch-data type="item">ring of free action</fetch-data> on one bony finger.
+The skeleton still wears a <wc-fetch type="item">ring of free action</wc-fetch> on one bony finger.

 ### 5. Echo Chambers